omasanori/skosh/README.md

 # Skosh

-Skosh is a reliable and efficient Unix command-line shell derived from pdksh.
+Skosh is a reliable and efficient Unix command-line shell.

 ## Status